 More specifically, is the emergence of new ways of being sexual having an impact on how people are making themselves.
-Areas such as ’swinger clubs’, BDSM, pornography, hooking-up, mobile dating, sex addiction, dogging, online sex-seeking, sexual risk-taking, sex education will be considered.
+Areas such as ’swinger clubs’, BDSM, pornography, hooking-up, mobile dating, sex tourism, sex addiction, dogging, online sex-seeking, sexual risk-taking, sex education will be considered.
 The emergence of apparently newer genders and sexualities such as asexuality, pansexuality, non-binary genders or transgender identities are also providing an important aspect to the interplay between men and sex.
-This research project primarily uses qualitative research.
+This research project would normally use qualitative research or post-human research methods but would welcome students who may wish to use other research approaches.